tynidev/RL_Overlay/README.md

 ## How to Setup and run Test

+### Option 1: Automated Setup (Recommended)
+1. Double click shortcut `start-stream.ps1` or run it from a PowerShell window
+   - This script will automatically:
+     - Ensure BakkesMod is running
+     - Configure Rocket League display settings and launch the game
+     - Start SOS-WS-Relay and Overlay Server in separate terminal tabs
+     - Open the Control Room URL in your browser
+     - Launch OBS Studio if not already running

+### Option 2: Manual Setup
 1. Double click shortcut `SOS-WS-Relay` and follow prompts entering default values
 2. Double click shortcut `Overlay-Server`
 3. In OBS add new source of type Browser to OBS Scene